gnapoles/lstcn/README.md

   <img src="https://github.com/gnapoles/lstcn/blob/main/figures/example_pred.png?raw=true" width="1400" />
 </p>

 In this example, we used 80% of the dataset for training and validation, and 20% for testing.
 The mean absolute error for the training set is 0.0355, while the test error is 0.0192.
-More importantly, the model's hyperparameter tuning runs in 3.8599 seconds!
+More importantly, the model's hyperparameter tuning (exploring 15 models) runs in 3.8599 seconds!

 A jupyter notebook with all details is available in the [examples](https://github.com/gnapoles/lstcn/blob/main/examples) folder.